Heat vs. Celtics: Betting Trends, Record ATS, Home/Road Splits

 Heat Betting Records & Stats

-- Miami has combined with its opponents to score more than 214.5 points in 52 of 82 games this season.
+- In 47 of 82 games this season, Miami and its opponents have combined to score more than 216.5 points.

-- Miami's games this year have had a 219.3-point total on average, 4.8 more points than this matchup's over/under.
+- Miami has an average total of 219.3 in its matchups this year, 2.8 more points than this game's over/under.

-- The moneyline set for this matchup implies Miami has a 40.8% chance of coming away with a victory in the contest.
+- The moneyline for this contest implies a 54.5% chance of a victory for the Heat.

 Heat vs Celtics Additional Info